AJLekc/SpringDemo/README.md

 Project preparation
 ___

-Skip if you have configured your Tomcat 7 in Eclipse.
 Nice to have: Add Tomcat 7 to your Eclipse's servers so you can easily start/stop it.
+(Skip if you have configured your Tomcat 7 in Eclipse.)
  - Go to servers tab.
 If you don't see this tab go to Window -> Show view -> Servers.
  - Now in the servers tab Right click -> New -> Server.
  - Choose Tomcat 7 -> Next -> On the next screen Browse to your servers directory.